-Gartner defines backup and data protection platforms as technologies that capture point-in-time copies of enterprise data for the purpose of recovering it from multiple data loss scenarios, enhancing data protection initiatives, and expanding data insights and access capabilities.
-These technologies protect enterprise data, applications and infrastructure in hybrid, multicloud and SaaS environments.
-Backup and data protection platforms are available as software-only, integrated appliances and vendor-developed and hosted backup as a service (BaaS).
+Gartner defines backup and data protection platforms as platforms that capture point-in-time copies of enterprise data for multiple use cases.
+Primarily used for recovering data from multiple data loss scenarios, they enhance data protection initiatives to improve cyberreadiness and risk management, extract new data insights, and expand data access capabilities.
+These platforms protect enterprise data in hybrid, multicloud and SaaS environments.
+Backup and data protection platforms are available as software-only, integrated appliances, and vendor-developed and hosted backup as a service (BaaS).

 Network video recorders (NVRs) are IP-based appliances that are purpose-built for managing cameras, recording and viewing camera feeds at a site.
 NVRs are usually PC-grade or low-end server systems made using commercial off-the-shelf (COTS) hardware components.
 They usually contain an embedded operating system or a client operating system that hosts video management software, which provides users a mechanism to view, record and manage camera feeds.